 I do not have a view on the Redbubble stock price and I do not have a position, long or short, in the shares.
 The only thing I do know is that the public discourse around this stock is deeply flawed.
 To me, Redbubble shareholders are unreasonably blasé about the litigation risk to Redbubble.
 But even if Redbubble can escape responsibility for the IP theft it profits from, any assessment of the amount of stolen or derivative IP on the platform should highlight its lack of competitive moat.
 Wouldn’t it be ironic if someone literally ripped off Redbubble’s business model, forcing it to increase its marketing spend?

-The truth is that Redbubble’s “flywheel” is as much a legal liability as it is a competitive advantage.
+The truth is that Redbubble’s “flywheel” is both a legal liability and a competitive advantage.

 The author has no position in Redbubble shares.
 This post is not financial advice, and you should click here to read our detailed disclaimer.

 If you’d like to receive a occasional Free email with more content like this, then sign up today!

 Note: If you haven’t already tried Sharesight, we thoroughly recommend testing it out.
 The service allows you to see your proper investing returns over multiple time periods, including sold positions, and to do a thorough review of your wins and losses.
 It saves heaps of time doing taxes.
 A Rich Life depends on Supporters to pay for its free content, so if you’d like to try Sharesight, please click on this link to for a FREE trial.
 If you do decide to upgrade to a paid subscription, you’ll get 2 months free, and we’ll get a small contribution to help keep the lights on.